jeffcogswell/angular_node_route_test/readme.md

 After  ```ng build``` I copied all the dist files into the node app's public folder.

+To run this:
+1. Run ```ng build``` from within the front2 folder.
+2. Copy the contents of dist/front2 into the backend/public folder.
+3. Run ```npm start```.
+Do not run the angular server/app!
+Everything is served from the node app.

 Then note the main app.js.
 It always returns index.js for regular html page requests; see the app.get call below:

 ```js